Honda Earth Dreams Engines are Nightmares for Some Owners

 When someone buys or leases a new car, there is an expectation that it should be relatively problem-free for many years.
 Accordingly, the Lemon Law protects consumers in instances where the new car they received fails to live up to those expectations.

-But sometimes what appears to be an isolated lemon might really be an auto defect impacting entire fleet of vehicles.
+But sometimes what appears to be an isolated lemon might really be an auto defect impacting the entire fleet of vehicles, like the issues that arose with the Honda Earth Dreams engine.

 Honda defects attorneys are aware of a class action lawsuit involving 2015-2018 Honda CR-Vs and 2016-2018 Honda Civics that have 1.5-liter, 2-liter and 2.4-liter direct injection engines.

 According to the suit, plaintiffs allege the Earth Dreams engines are defective because they leak fuel into the oil compartment causing oil levels to rise and vehicles to enter a limp mode unexpectedly—placing drivers in potentially hazardous situations as a result.
-In addition, they claim that the auto maker has not only known of and concealed the existence of the defects from owners, but has not issued an auto recall, has no plan to repair the problem, and has offered no reimbursement for same.
+In addition, they claim that the automaker has not only known of and concealed the existence of the defects from owners, but has not issued an auto recall, has no plan to repair the problem, and has offered no reimbursement.

 Further, the owners allege they would not have bought the vehicles had they known of the defect, or would have paid less for them, and that their vehicles are worth less as a result of the defect “damaging the bearings and engines permanently” and the “decreased oil viscosity and premature wear” causing the cars to enter limp mode while driving.